 The purpose of the Forest Strategy is to provide a blueprint that guides tree and forest management on lands managed by the National Capital Commission (NCC).
 This strategy is needed, because the trees and forests of the National Capital Region provide important services and are essential to the perception of Canada's Capital as a scenic and natural place.
 At the same time, trees and forests in the Capital Region face many pressures that must be managed.
-These include lack of species diversity, invasive pests and disease, urban development and climate change.
+These include lack of species diversity, invasive pests and disease, and habitat fragmentation; and urban development and climate change reduce the resiliency of forests to withstand these pressures.
 Within an urban setting, factors such as equitable access to urban parks, woodlands and forests, as well as safety risks to the public must be considered.

 Through this strategy, the NCC is articulating its goals in terms of how trees and forests will be managed over the next 30 years.
 In addition to a long-term vision, goals and objectives, the strategy contains a five-year action plan designed to increase the NCC's capacity to effectively manage this important natural infrastructure.
 The Forest Strategy also identifies the NCC's planting targets, and encourages collaboration with regional partners, particularly the City of Ottawa and Ville de Gatineau, as well as the municipalities of Chelsea, La Pêche and Pontiac.

-Much of the land under the NCC's care is green space, and much of it is in its natural state.
-The NCC conserves and protects over 55,000 hectares of federal lands within the National Capital Region, over 70 percent of which is forested.
 Although the scope of the Forest Strategy includes large tracts of natural forested areas like Gatineau Park and the Greenbelt, the strategy has a strong emphasis on urban areas, and considers the management of individual trees, as well as forested and semi-forested areas such as woodlands and parks.
-It also includes forests in peri-urban and urban areas, such as woodlands and parks, parkways, pathways, riparian buffer strips, agricultural hedgerows, farm lanes, street trees along boulevards (e.g. Confederation Boulevard), and natural forests.
+It includes but is not limited to urban parks, parkways, pathways, riparian buffer strips, agricultural hedgerows, windbreaks, farm lanes, street trees along scenic boulevards (e.g. Confederation Boulevard, Island Park Drive), the natural forests of Gatineau Park and the Greenbelt, and unmanaged tree plantations.
 Trees and forested areas managed by the City of Ottawa, the Ville de Gatineau or private landowners are not included.